ajite/hebikani/README.rst

 .. code-block:: bash

-    python setup.py test
+    poetry run pytest

 TODO
 ----

-- Submit reviews to the API
+- Submit reviews to the API.
 - Link cards for the same "subject" together.
+- Accept answers with english typos.
+- Add more tests.

+And more...